Books read in 2015

 -Crime Wave: Reportage and Fiction from the Underside of L.A., James Ellroy (6.17.15)

-I periodically grab a couple previously unread Ellroy books and read them back to back to remind myself how awesome he is, and in the process burn myself out.
-It's not a bad feeling.
+I periodically grab a couple previously unread Ellroy books and read them back to back to remind myself how awesome he is, and in the

 -Wrapped In Plastic: Twin Peaks, Andy Burns (6.23.15)